 Student Assistant Program.
 On-campus jobs, financed by the University, are also available.
 Each department has its own funds for this program.
-Inquiries should be made to the Student Payroll Services Office, located in the University Center.
+Inquiries should be made to Student Employment Services, located in Powell Hall West, 2nd Floor.

 Other Employment.
 The Job Location and Development Program, administered through the Office of Student Employment Services, Powell Hall West, 2nd Floor, assists students in obtaining part-time employment off-campus.